zkual0/wl-code/README.md

 # wl-code

 ## Steps to make the project work
-- Make sure you have the right npm already installed in your host
+- Make sure you have the right node version already installed in your host
 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash
 source ~/.bashrc